 “No, I don’t mean that.
 Have you noticed it’s always light behind us?”

 “I think we bring the light.”

-“Then, why isn’t it light around us if we bring it?”
-Noella paused.
-“Joel!
-You know what our task is, don’t you?”
+“Why isn’t it light around us then?”
+She paused.
+“Joel, you know what our task is, don’t you?”

-Noella put the lantern down and bit the inside of her mouth.
+Noella put the lantern down.
 Joel waited to hear what she would say.
-“This is our life, then, walking?”
+“This is our life, then, traveling?”

 “That’s not a bad way to be,” she finally said.

 As they started up, Noella glanced back at the distant, sunny sky behind them and thought, this is good thing, a good task to be given.